Beyond Eager Encodings: A Theory-Agnostic Approach to Theory-Lemma Enumeration in SMT: Introduction

 \paragraph{Motivations and Goals.} In Knowledge Compilation (KC) (see \cite{darwicheKnowledgeCompilationMap2002}), a propositional theory is compiled off-line into a target language, which is then used on-line to answer a large number of queries in polytime.
 The key motivation behind KC is to push as much of the computational overhead into the offline compiling phase, which is amortized over all online queries.

-The main goal of this work is to play as an enabling technique for our approach to lift current KC techniques to SMT level, whose first step was presented in \cite{micheluttiCanonicalDecisionDiagrams2024}.
-We are currently experimenting with an extension of the above approach to d-DNNFs, in such a way to preserve the polynomial cost of the queries from the Boolean case (see \cite{darwicheKnowledgeCompilationMap2002}).
+The main goal of this work is to play as an enabling technique for our approach to lift current KC methods to the SMT setting.
+A first step was presented in~\cite{micheluttiCanonicalDecisionDiagrams2024} for OBDDs and SDDs, and we recently generalized it to d-DNNFs in~\cite{masina-sat26-ddnnf}, in such a way to preserve the polynomial cost of the queries from the Boolean case (see~\cite{masina-sat26-ddnnf}).
+The need for an eager \T-lemma enumeration upfront is motivated in~\cite{micheluttiCanonicalDecisionDiagrams2024,masina-sat26-ddnnf}.

 \paragraph{Content of the paper.} In~\sref{sec:background} we introduce the necessary background on SMT and AllSMT enumeration, which is the basis of our methods.
-In~\sref{sec:enum-lemmas} we first recall the baseline method for \T-lemma generation from \cite{micheluttiCanonicalDecisionDiagrams2024} (\sref{sec:baseline}), and then present three novel theory-agnostic techniques for enumerating \T-lemmas, including divide-and-conquer (\sref{sec:divide-and-conquer}), projected enumeration (\sref{sec:projection}), and theory-driven partitioning (\sref{sec:partitioning}).
-In~\sref{sec:experiments} we experimentally evaluate our techniques on a broad set of SMT problems, showing a dramatic improvement in efficiency and scalability with respect to the baseline.
+In~\sref{sec:enum-lemmas} we first recall the baseline method for \T-lemma enumeration from~\cite{micheluttiCanonicalDecisionDiagrams2024} (\sref{sec:baseline}), and then present three novel theory-agnostic techniques for enumerating \T-lemmas, including divide-and-conquer (\sref{sec:divide-and-conquer}), projected enumeration (\sref{sec:projection}), and theory-driven partitioning (\sref{sec:partitioning}).
+In~\sref{sec:experiments} we experimentally evaluate our techniques on a broad set of SMT problems, showing a dramatic improvement in efficiency and scalability wrt.\ the baseline.
 Finally, in~\sref{sec:conclusions}, we summarize our contributions and discuss future research directions.